Exotic pet: Husbandry

 However, captive care and husbandry information for many commonly kept amphibians, reptiles, birds, and small exotic mammals are widely available through literature, animal enthusiast groups, and Internet websites and discussion forums.

+For example, capybaras (Hydrochoerus hydrochaeris) are sometimes kept as exotic pets, but welfare studies show they require a semi-aquatic environment with large water access, stable social groups, and adequate space,conditions that many private owners cannot provide.
+Attempts to house capybaras in isolated or small enclosures have been associated with elevated stress, aggression, and poor health outcomes.

 Risk to humans

 Exotic animals retain their unpredictable wild nature, with some being physically capable of maiming or killing their owners.
 Mammals are the most likely exotic pets to injure or kill humans, with non-human primates topping the list.

 Even if they are bred for the pet trade and raised by humans, they may be unpredictable, relatively resistant to training; in some cases, especially as full-grown adults, they can be dangerous.
 Injuries to humans may be relatively common, but reported yearly deaths due to exotic pet ownership are rare.
 Statistics compiled by an advocacy organization indicate a yearly average of less than 3.5 fatalities per year in the United States; and another lists 87 exotic animal incidents resulting in human death from June 20, 1990, to April 15, 2016.